-- Should an issue requiring a firmware re-flash arise, the machine will automatically re-flash the firmware. - A dialog will inform the user if a re-flash is in progress and when it has completed. - Improved the use of networked folders. - Fixed an issue where the background color from design view option would not save after a machine restart. - Fixed an issue where screensaver text was not displaying correctly. - The machine will now display a progress bar while searching for networks. - Fixed an issue where trims generated in Fusion were not loading correctly. - Fixed an issue that would cause a crash when updating the firmware. - Various other bug fixes and interface improvements.
+- Should an issue requiring a firmware re-flash arise, the machine will automatically re-flash the firmware. - o A dialog will inform the user if a re-flash is in progress and when it has completed. - Added the ability to load machine settings via barcode. - o Visit the Load Design via Barcode section of this manual for more information. - The machine will now ignore any barcodes scanned while not on the main page. - Barcode reader can now load file names that utilize diacritics (accents, umlauts, etc.). - Improved the use of networked folders and using a networked folder as the barcode path. - Fixed an issue where the background color from design view option would not save after a machine restart. - Fixed an issue where screensaver text was not displaying correctly. - The machine will now display a progress bar while searching for networks. - Fixed an issue where trims generated in Fusion were not loading correctly. - Fixed an issue that would cause a crash when updating the firmware. - Various other bug fixes and interface improvements.